Final Project

 Please write a 5-7 sentence paragraph describing the project.
 In particular, this paragraph should describe:

-- What it is that your project is about (~1 sentence)
+- What your project is about (~1 sentence)

-- At a high level, what are you hoping to learn in your evaluation?
+- At a high level, what you are hoping to learn in your evaluation (~1 sentence)

 - Whether the performance of your application changes when manipulating specific aspects of the memory hierarchy (cache size, types/number of caches, associativity, virtual memory setup).